VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 2. You are solely responsible for securing a back-up of your Safe Account access as you see fit.

-3. Any recovery feature we provide access to within the Safe{Wallet} App is a mechanism controlled by your Safe Account on the Blockchain, both of which we don’t have any influence over once you have set it up.
+3. Any recovery feature we provide access to within the Aureus Safe App is a mechanism controlled by your Safe Account on the Blockchain, both of which we don’t have any influence over once you have set it up.
 We will never act as a recoverer ourselves and don’t offer recovery services.
 The Self Custodial Recovery feature allows you to determine your own recovery setup and nominate anyone including yourself as your recoverer.
 The recoverer can start the recovery process at any time.
 Please note that we are not responsible for notifying you of this process (see Section 7 above).
-Furthermore we reserve the right to cease the access to the Self Custodial Recovery feature via our Safe{Wallet} App taking the user’s reasonable interests into account and providing due notification.
+Furthermore we reserve the right to cease the access to the Self Custodial Recovery feature via our Aureus Safe App taking the user’s reasonable interests into account and providing due notification.

 4. The recovery feature is provided free of charge and liability is limited pursuant to Section 18 below.